 Project goal: Design educational and informational signs for a future welcome center at Big Oak Flat, as part of a planned upgrade to entrance station facilities.

 Why this work matters: For many people entering Yosemite from the west, the information station at Big Oak Flat is their first encounter with the park’s visitor facilities.
 The existing building, however, strains to house important services, including wilderness permits, campground reservations and a Yosemite Conservancy bookstore — in just 200 square feet.
 With limited space and no helpful directional materials, the structure is ill-equipped to accommodate the thousands of people entering the park via Highway 120 each day.

 To improve the cramped, inefficient conditions, the park is planning to build a more spacious, visitor-focused welcome center and plaza at the Big Oak Flat Entrance.
-This grant funds the design of practical, permanent signs that will be installed in the outdoor plaza to help visitors get oriented and take advantage of self-service information about hiking and camping, getting around the park, staying safe, protecting wildlife and wilderness, and more.
-Clear instructions will help people quickly find trip-planning tips on their own, while freeing up rangers to assist visitors who need one-on-one help.
+This grant funded initial design work for practical, permanent signs that will be installed in the outdoor plaza to help visitors get oriented and take advantage of self-service information about hiking and camping, getting around the park, staying safe, protecting wildlife and wilderness, and more.
+Clear instructions will help people quickly find trip-planning tips on their own and ensure they can find the information they need to start their Yosemite journey, while freeing up rangers to assist visitors who need one-on-one help.